Kevinpgalligan/KevingalWebsite/pages/blog/rgb-average.md

 In other words, we have to generate a random RGB value so that (R+G+B)/3=A, or equivalently, R+G+B=3A.
 We'll solve this problem using the Python programming language and learn some neat [combinatorics](https://en.wikipedia.org/wiki/Combinatorics) along the way.

 ### An attempt
 The first algorithm that might come to mind is to generate R, G and B one at a time, ensuring that we satisfy the constrants of the problem at each step.
 Being RGB, they have to be in the range 0-255.
 We must also ensure that it remains possible to satisfy R+G+B=3A.
 If we stay within these constraints, then we will always end up with a valid RGB value with an average of A, no matter what value A has.
-There's always at least one solution to R+G+B=3A, and that's the RGB value (A,A,A).
+Note that there's always at least one solution to R+G+B=3A, and that's the RGB value (A,A,A).

 Here's this simple algorithm in Python code.